GitThisJoel/intakt/README.md

 ./main/main.py --start-date 2022-04-04 --end-date 2022-05-04
 ```

+#### Fees

+Use source `fees` together with start and end dates to get the fees from Zettle.

 ### Swish

 Swish is used in a similar manor.
 The available arguments are:
 - `-inp` / `--input-fp`